On behalf of The Law Office of Gustavo E. Frances, P.A.

 The failure to answer within 20 days after you were served with divorce papers will result in a default against you.
 If the default is granted by the court, you, as the Respondent, will be unable to object to any of the terms outlined by your spouse in his or her original Petition for Dissolution of Marriage.

-Luckily for you, our Fort Lauderdale divorce attorney at the Law Office of Gustavo E. Frances, P.A., has vast experience in handling divorces and will help you navigate the divorce process and formulate an effective plan to get everything you want from a divorce in a fast-paced manner.
+Luckily for you, our Fort Lauderdale divorce attorney at The Law Office of Gustavo E. Frances, P.A., has vast experience in handling divorces and will help you navigate the divorce process and formulate an effective plan to get everything you want from a divorce in a fast-paced manner.
 You have no time to waste – get a free consultation today.

 The only advantage of being the Respondent in a divorce is that you do not have to pay the filing fee to initiate the case.
-So apart from the emotional/psychological impact, the waiting period to answer in a divorce case, and the obligation to pay the fee for submitting divorce paper, it makes no difference who initiates the divorce action.
+So apart from the emotional/psychological impact, the waiting period to answer in a divorce case, and the obligation to pay the fee for submitting a divorce paper, it makes no difference who initiates the divorce action.